okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-sign-in-pwd-email/main/aspnet/integrationsteps.md

 Store these tokens for future requests and redirect the user to the default page after a successful sign-in attempt.

-> Note:  You can request basic user information from Okta's OpenID Connect authorization server once a user has signed in successfully.
+> **Note**: You can request basic user information from Okta's OpenID Connect authorization server after a user has signed in successfully.
 See [Get the user profile information](/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/aspnet/main/#get-the-user-profile-information).